TimBurg/MA_thesis_markdown/source/07_theory.md

 \end{split}
 \end{equation}

-Starting with a guess of those sets, $\varphi$ is set 1 on $\mathcal{A}^+$ and 0 on $\mathcal{A}^-$.
+To iterate, start with a guess of those sets, set $\varphi$ to 1 on $\mathcal{A}^+$ and 0 on $\mathcal{A}^-$.
-Consequently the unconstrained iteration step \eqref{eq:descent_iteration} (where $\mu_\pm$ is 0) with \eqref{eq:mass_constraint} explicitly
-accounted for is solved only on the set $\mathcal{I}$.
+Then solve the unconstrained iteration step \eqref{eq:descent_iteration} with $\mu_\pm$ set to 0 and the primal feasibility cared for on the set $\mathcal{I}$.
 This is referred to as the primal problem.
 Note that due to the definition, $\mathcal{I}$ is synonymous to the interfacial region that takes up a very small portion of the space thereby making this calculation efficient.

-Subsequently the Lagrange multiplier $\mu$ can be updated on $\mathcal{A}^\pm$ with a dual formulation according to [@blank_primal-dual_2013 (PDAS-I)] as follows:
+Subsequently the Lagrange multiplier $\mu$ is updated on $\mathcal{A}^\pm$ with a dual formulation given by [@blank_primal-dual_2013 (PDAS-I)] as follows:
 $$\mu = \kappa - \frac{1}{\tau}(\varphi^{k+1} - \varphi^k) + \varepsilon \gamma \Delta \varphi^{k+1} + \frac{\gamma}{\varepsilon} \varphi^{k+1} $$

 With this updated $\mu$, the active and inactive sets are recalculated and if no change is detected the descent step is complete.
-Otherwise reiterate with the new sets.
+Otherwise reiterate the primal problem (using the same $u$) with the new different sets until a convergence is reached.

 ### Isosurface extraction
-After a calculation has converged, a 0.5 isofurface is used that represents the surface of the part.
+After a configuration sufficiently close to the minimum has been found, an isofurface for $\varphi=0.5$ is extracted that represents the surface of the part.

-Since the Finite-Element-Mesh is providing a 3D-tesselation of the domain, which in this case consists of tetrahedra, the generation of an isosurface is handled as in the marching-tetrahedra algorithm.
+Since the Finite-Element-Mesh is providing a 3D-tesselation of the domain, which for my calculations consists of tetrahedra, the generation of an isosurface is handled as in the marching-tetrahedra algorithm [see @muller_visualization_1999;also @treece_regularised_1999].
 Tetrahedra, as opposed to cubes, can only have 3 distinct cases of edge intersections that differ in terms of their makeup of triangular faces.
 No intersections, intersection at 3 edges(1 triangle) and intersection at 4 edges (2 triangles).
 See figure \ref{fig:isocuttetraeder} for an illustration.

 For the edge intersections, a linear interpolation of the values between two vertices is used.
-The intersections are then found via simple line intersections comparable to the section of the x-axis for a line.
+Possible intersections are then found via simple line intersections.
-If 3 intersections are found one triangle is generated with the vertices of the intersections and if 4 intersections are found 2 triangles are generated.
+If 3 intersections are found one triangle is created with the vertices of the intersections and if 4 intersections are found 2 triangles are generated.
 Susequently the ordering of the vertices is checked so that looking from the outside, the vertices are ordered counterclockwise in accordance with the stl-specification^[stl is one of the primary file formats for triangular meshes].